“Invite to your Lord’s way wisely: teaching in a pleasant manner, and debating with courtesy”

 On Visit My Mosque day, you can expect a warm welcome, insight into the workings of our mosque and a cup of tea and some cake.
 There is also a guided tour, a film about the community and an exhibition about the activities of the mosque.
 It’s a great opportunity to get to know people in your area, and to ask questions about Islam.

-We started our weekly ‘Thought for Friday’ email 5 years ago, which is a reminder of our duties, a source of new knowledge from Quran and Sunnah and an inspiration.
+We started our weekly ‘Thought for Friday’ email 15 years ago, which is a reminder of our duties, a source of new knowledge from the Quran and Sunnah and an inspiration.
 Since then it has grown immensely, it now goes out weekly to over 20,000 people across the world.
-As Muslims it is imperative that we continuously learn the teachings of Islam and develop a deeper understanding that is a sure way of being guided and avoiding evil.
-Each week subscribers receive a topical email containing relevant articles to the time of year or in reaction to a global event.
+As Muslims, it is imperative that we continuously learn the teachings of Islam and develop a deeper understanding that is a sure way of being guided and avoiding evil.
+Each week subscribers receive a topical email containing relevant articles at the time of year or in reaction to a global event.
+Click HERE to subscribe.

 The Majestic Quran